Prag8855/aab/content/guides/first-bank-account-in-germany.md

 ---
 Title: What is the best German bank for expats?
 Short_title: How to choose a bank
 Description: This guide compares the best bank accounts for foreigners.
-It compares the required documents, the fees and the features of each bank.
+It reviews the features, fees and requirements of each bank.
 Date_created: 2017-09-01
 ---

 This guide helps you open your first bank account in Germany.
-It lists the best options for foreigners.

 Before you start, learn [how banking works in Germany](/guides/banking).
 It helps you choose better.

 ![Cash coins cards german banks](/illustrations/cash-coins-cards-german-banks.png)